eisfabian/SPACEtomo/README.md

 To process MM maps on an external machine with a better GPU you can specify an *external_map_dir* in the settings of the [SPACEtomo.py](SPACEtomo.py) script.
 This directory has to be accessible via the network both by the computer running SerialEM and by the external GPU machine.

-The external GPU machine requires the same Python packages as described above and a copy of the SPACEtomo folder.
+The external GPU machine requires the same Python packages as described above and a copy of the SPACEtomo folder (but no SerialEM).
 Open the [SPACEtomo_monitor.py](SPACEtomo_monitor.py) script and adjust the *external_map_dir* accordingly.

 You can then simply activate the conda environment and run the monitor script: